pikatchu/closedsource/book/0750-C_functions.md

 Jasmina frowned in thought.
 "Could it allocate space in the stack frame and write the values there?"

+Angelo nodded.
+"That’s the right way to think about it.
+You can imagine that arguments are passed as if they were placed in the stack frame before calling the function.
+In reality, the compiler might use registers or memory, depending on what’s most efficient for the system it's running on."

-Angelo pointed at her.
-"Exactly!
-That’s what the C compiler does—it pushes the arguments onto the stack frame before calling the function.
-But what’s the problem with passing arrays this way?"
+He paused.
+"But what’s the problem with passing arrays this way?"

 Leo hesitated, then said, "They can be really big?"